yaswanthkumar02/30-Days-of-Java/README.md

 - Checks whether a given number is a Prime Number using Java.
 - Optimized by checking divisibility only up to `√n` using `Math.sqrt()`.

+### ✅ Day 5 - Fibonacci Series

+- Prints the Fibonacci Series based on the Length of Fibonacci Series entered by the user.
+- Generates the series using variables, a `for` loop, and user input (`Scanner`).
 More projects coming soon...

 ## 🛠 Technologies Used